sarayugnd/sarayugnd/README.md

 - 👋 Hi, I’m @sarayugnd
-- 👀 I’m interested in data science
+- 👀 I’m interested in Applied Math and its applications in Engineering (I'm a grad student!)
-- 🌱 I’m currently pursuing a google certification on data analytics
+- 🌱 I’m currently a grad students in AMATH @ UW, Seattle
-- 💞️ I’m looking for help on projects related
+- 💞️ I’m looking for internships/jobs!
-- 📫 How to reach me
+- 📫 How to reach me: sarayugundlpalli@gmail.com

 <!---
 sarayugnd/sarayugnd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.